INS Mysore (D60): Indian Ocean, Independence Day Weekend 2011

 On 12 August 2011, the Indian Navy discovered an Iranian cargo vessel, Nafis-1, was off course.
 After two days of surveillance, it was suspected that the ship was hijacked by pirates.
 On 14 August, Mysore was called in to intercept the ship.
 The crew of nine hijackers, frightened after seeing Mysore, did not attempt any resistance.
 A helicopter with nine MARCOS Marines on board was sent to detain the suspects.
 The pirates' automatic assault weapons were found hidden in storage aboard the hijacked vessel.

 Persian Gulf, 2014

 On 27 June 2014, Mysore deployed to Persian Gulf to evacuate Indians from Iraq during 2014 Northern Iraq offensive.
 During the operation, she was accompanied by the frigate Tarkash which deployed to the Gulf of Aden.

 Relocation

 The Delhi class destroyers will be re-based to the Eastern Naval Command, Visakhapatnam.
 Along with Nilgiri-class, these will form a part of the carrier battle group of Vikrant.
-Mysore has already reached its new base and is undergoing refit.
+Mysore has already reached its new base and now its refitted with new INDRA-LANZA radar with Brahmos slant launchers.